smart-edge-open/specs/doc/applications-onboard/openness_howto.md

 ```bash
   kubectl get network-attachment-definitions
 ```
-3. To create a pod that uses the previously created interface add an annotaton to pod definition:
+3. To create a pod that uses the previously created interface add an annotation to pod definition:
 ```yaml
   apiVersion: v1
   kind: Pod